ritvij-saxena/Geocoding_Flutter/README.md

-# flutter_app
+# Geocoding_Flutter

-A new Flutter application.
+A new Flutter application for query based Geocoding on Flutter.
+Uses leaflet maps

 ## Getting Started